Terms and conditions

 · Coats: They are defined in the following manner:

-– Primer coat: coat is to be applied at approximately 300 squared feed per gallon
+– Primer coat: coat is to be applied at approximately 300 squared feet per gallon

 – Base coat: coat is to be applied at approximately 100 to 150 squared feet per gallon.

-– Flood coat: coat is to be applied at approximately 40 to 45 squared feet per gallon, but at a maximum of 50 squared feet per gallon.
+– Flood coat: coat is to be applied at approximately around 40 squared feet per gallon, but at an absolute maximum of 50 squared feet per gallon.

 – Top coat: coat is to be applied at approximately 250 to 270 squared feet per gallon.